balathecoder/newproject/system_design/system_design.md

 If user base or records continue to grow, you can simply add more instance to improve performance.
 ![image](https://github.com/user-attachments/assets/a3d5d52f-9611-426d-b67f-0342bf301d2d)

+The database replication will be used mainly for High availability and load balancing.
+While sharding is used for horizontal scaling when data volume grows what a single server cant handle or to handle massive amount of data and traffic by using multiple servers.

 ## 2. Horizontal vs Vertical Scaling
 ![image](https://github.com/user-attachments/assets/88bf9ac2-f105-4c02-a657-540fc8ee085b)
 The users access the system using the web browser or mobile app.
 Here the website, database and cache everything runs under one system.
 When system becomes more popular, you will get more users coming to your system.
 In that case